Tie them as symbols on your hands and bind them on your foreheads. Deuteronomy 6:8

 The first thing that aroused his suspicion that it was not an ancient Jewish-Christian symbol was the use of a Magen David, the Star of David.
 It is well known that it only became a symbol of Judaism beginning in Medieval times.

 The lamp was from the Late Hellenistic period (somewhere around the first century BC), before the birth of Yeshua.
 The bowl was hand made from the Ayyubid/ Mamaluk period (13th to 16th centuries AD), or Ottoman period (16th to 20th centuries AD).
-The symbol was etched on to the lamp which though earlier than the birth of Yeshua, could have been added during the Hellenistic period or any time thereafter.
+The symbol was etched on to the lamp that, though earlier than the birth of Yeshua, could have been added during the Hellenistic period or any time thereafter.
 The bowl was typically painted with red pigment.
-The symbol was also painted onto the bowl, but in a slightly different color which appeared to be on top of the original paint of the bowl.
+The symbol was also painted onto the bowl, but in a slightly different color that appeared to be on top of the original paint of the bowl.
 Thus, the symbol must have been painted no earlier than the 13th century AD.
 However, it was likely added to the bowl at a much later time.
 It is hard to say where this symbol came from and what the motive is for its having been presented as ancient.
 My guess is that the monk was not altogether straight forward with Mr Schneider and may have created it.
 Although Hebrew Christianity has been around for some time, I understand that Messianic Judaism was revived only in 1967.
 Before this time I doubt that such a combination of a Magen David, fish and menorah would have been put together in such a manner.

 Whatever its origin, this symbol seems the most excellent and natural one for wild olive branch Christians to show their grafted in allegiance to their elder brothers of Israel.